ziapeltagames/six-winters/docs/CAMPAIGN.md

 “Order...” he finally said.

 Fuscus crossed his legs and leaned back in his chair.
-“Who’s order?”
+“Whose order?”
 The man mumbled again, too quiet for them to hear.
 “I recommend you speak louder if you don’t want our thick-headed giant to kick your ribs in.”

 Keel snorted suddenly before quickly looking away.
 Menas glared at Fuscus, but was forced to look back at the scout when he spoke again.
 “Autarch.”